We are so excited for you to join our team and learn about an exciting new

 contemporary ledger art by tribal members of Montana.
 This workshop is intended

-to be completed without an intructor present.
+to be completed without a workshop facilitator present.
 You may complete each module at

 your own pace.
 During the workshop, you can expect to: